It's Your Right to Know

 Children and youth living in motels, hotels, trailer parks, or campgrounds due to lack of alternative accommodations

 Children and youth living in emergency or transitional shelters

 Children and youth awaiting foster care placement

 Children and youth whose primary nighttime residence is not ordinarily used as a regular sleeping accommodation (e.g. park benches, etc.)

 Children and youth living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations

 Migratory children and youth living in any of the above situations

 Please contact Suzanne McKibbon-Homeless Liaison at 509-464-5521 or e-mail at email@example.com

 Deer Park School District provides parents and the public with information about free and reduced price meals – click HERE to find out more.

 Deer Park School District no. 414 does not discriminate in any programs or activities, including employment, on the basis of sex, race, creed, religion, color, national origin, age, veteran or military status, sexual orientation, gender expression or identity, disability, or the use of a trained dog guide or service animal and provides equal access to the Boy Scouts and other designated youth groups.
-Inquiries regarding compliance and/or grievance procedures may be directed to the school district’s Title IX officer and Section 504/ADA coordinator/ Civil Rights Compliance Coordinator, Greg Swartz, Student Services, (509) 464-5526, PO Box 490, Deer Park, WA 99006.
+Inquiries regarding compliance and/or grievance procedures may be directed to the school district’s Title IX officer and Section 504/ADA Coordinator/ Civil Rights Compliance Coordinator, Alexa Allman, Assist.
+Superintendent, (509) 464-5590, PO Box 490, Deer Park, WA 99006.